 If you are using Maven to build your system, you will need the DataNucleus Maven plugin.
 This provides 5 goals representing the different modes of DataNucleus SchemaTool.
 You can use the goals datanucleus:schema-create, datanucleus:schema-delete, datanucleus:schema-validate depending on whether you want to create, delete or validate the database tables.
-To use the

-DataNucleus Maven plugin you will may need to set properties for the plugin (in your pom.xml).
+To use the DataNucleus Maven plugin you will may need to set properties for the plugin (in your pom.xml).
 For example

 Property Default Description api JDO API for the metadata being used (JDO, JPA).
 Set this to JPA ignoreMetaDataForMis singClasses false Whether to ignore when we have metadata specified for classes that aren't found catalogName Name of the catalog (mandatory when using createDatabase or deleteDatabase options) schemaName Name of the schema (mandatory when using createDatabase or deleteDatabase options) persistenceUnitName Name of the persistence-unit to generate the schema for (defines the classes and the properties defining the datastore).
-Mandatory log4jConfiguration Config file location for Log4J (if using it) jdkLogConfiguration Config file location for java.util.logging (if using it) verbose false Verbose output? fork true Whether to fork the SchemaTool process.
+Mandatory log4jConfiguration Config file location for Log4J v1.
+Alternatively put log4j.properties at the root of the CLASSPATH. log4j2Configuration Config file location for Log4J v2.
+Alternatively put log4j2.xml at the root of the CLASSPATH. jdkLogConfiguration Config file location for java.util.logging (if using it) verbose false Verbose output? fork true Whether to fork the SchemaTool process.
 Note that if you don't fork the process, DataNucleus will likely struggle to determine class names from the input filenames, so you need to use a persistence.xml file defining the class names directly. ddlFile Name of an output file to dump any DDL to (for RDBMS) completeDdl false Whether to generate DDL including things that already exist? (for RDBMS)